maroacc/Medical-Cost-Personal-Dataset-Analysis/README.md

 ### 0.1 Explanation of the dataset
 - Context e.g what is FIFA, why is studying this dataset important
 - Description of the variables e.g **min_playing_time** : minutes played by the player during that year
+### 0.2 Project Scope
-- Summary of what we are going to do in this project
+- Summary of what we are going to do in the project

 ## 1. Exploratory Analysis
 ### 1.1 Description of the dataset
-- Variable types e.g categorical, numerical
+- Variable types e.g categorical, numerical (df.info() + insights)
-- Variable decription (df.describe())
+- Variable description (df.describe())

+### 1.2 Variable representation
+- Plots of continuous and discrete variables
+- Identification of outliers

 ## 2. Probability